romander60/Matrix-Calculator/README.md

 This is my attempt at a Java implementation of a calculator that can perform operations on real-valued matrices.
 For the time being, efficiency isn't the goal; functionality is.
 I want to get the functions working, then optimize them afterwards.

-List of operations to implement:
+List of operations to (hopefully) implement:
 - Matrix Addition (implemented, not tested)
 - Matrix Multiplication (implemented, not tested)
 - Matrix Transpose (implemented, not tested)